Healthy Homes Assessment Hataitai

 Rental Property Home Assessments Hataitai

-Rental property areas affected to the Healthy Homes Standard in Hataitai include each:
+The areas of rental property that are affected to the Healthy Homes Standard in Hataitai include each:

 • Bedrooms